19 Animals That Live in Water

 They attack and defend themselves using nematocysts, which sting cells on these tentacles.

-Jellyfish come in a variety of sizes, colors, and patterns, from tiny and transparent to large and brilliant.
+Jellyfish come in various sizes, colors, and patterns, from tiny and transparent to large and brilliant.

 They can travel through the water because of their radial symmetry and the rhythmic pulsations of their bell-shaped bodies.